steam0/pact-guide/README.md

 This is not entirely true.
 Using CDC will help developers by making them observant on breaking changes in their code.
 By using a CDC framework like Pact makes it abundantly clear who uses your service and in what way they are using it.
 If a change break a consumer this creates an excellent opportunity for developers to _talk_ with each other.
 Communication is the key to success and CDC help consumers and providers communicate.

 If and when a CDC test break should developers from the provider investigate if the breaking change is intended and notify the consumer about it.
 If the breaking change is intended both teams of developers will need to cooperate with each other to solve the issue.
 If the teams cannot agree on who should fix this issue, then both teams need to grow up.
 Symbiotic relationships require that both sides give what the other need.
 A CDC test should not prohibit further development of an application so a CDC should be considered a guideline for the provider to ensure service reliability.
 Unless there are other legal contracts involved then the provider should just go ahead and deploy the changes.
 Temporary API-versioning of the specific failing tests can also be considered in extreme cases.

+## API versioning

+> API versioning is a great theory that is awful to implement.
+When building microservices and doing multiple deploys per day developers may risk having to support multiple different API-versions.
+API versioning is great while having regular scheduled system upgrades.

+API versioning is a utopian dream.
+Not because it is impossible to implement, but because it ultimately will result in more code to maintain which again inhibits development speed.
+Having multiple versions of an API makes the codebase unneccesarily large and makes it more likely to contain errors.
+In some cases it is unavoidable to have API versioning and there is absolutely a reason to consider implementing this into applications providing APIs, but be careful of how many versions of your API you keep providing.

+Even though API versioning makes it possible to support consumers depending on older versions of an API, it does not provide the desired confidence while maintaining the API.
+While correcting a mistake in an older API version the change might break the consumers of that API version.
+This is where using CDC will make developers more confident when making changes to the code.

+- CDC can decrease number of api versions by telling you when you break something

 # Pact Demo Installation and Testing Guide